shipth-is/cli/docs/game/create.md

 ## Description

 :::tip
-We recommend configuring your game using the [`shipthis game wizard`](/docs/reference/game/wizard).
+We recommend creating your game using the [`shipthis game wizard`](/docs/reference/game/wizard).
 The `shipthis game create` command is the first step run by the wizard
 :::

 Creates a new game in your [ShipThis account](https://shipthis.cc/games).

-It will read the name of your game from your `project.godot` file.
+ShipThis will read the name of your game from your `project.godot` file.
 You will be prompted to confirm this name, or you can specify one with the `--name` flag.

 If there is already a ShipThis game config file (`shipthis.json`) in the current